CODARcode/SwiftExamples/auen/Readme.md

 ### Supporting files

 * `auen_ff.py`: Original application file from Fangfang, but modified to be a library.
 The new key function is `run_one()`.
 This function takes about 13 minutes on Beagle with Theano.
-* `data/`: Bulk data directory.
-Bulk data files are not in GitHub.
-A copy of Fangfang's data is on Beagle at `~wozniak/Public/data/auen1`.
-Create a directory here called `data/` and copy the CSV files into it.
 * `run-many.swift`: Parallel Swift script to perform parameter sweep concurrently, similar to `run-many.py`.
 Example usage: `swift-t -n PROCS run-many.swift`.

 ## Software